Trevelopment/mazdatweaks/AIO-FAQ.md

 **If I want to go back to original state but I forgot the tweaks I've installed, what can I do?**

 >  It doesn't matter if you choose tweaks for uninstalling that you haven't installed.
 AIO is designed to discover and revert only the changes that have been made by AIO with a few necessary exceptions.
 Uninstalling all tweaks (and choosing default color scheme and background) will revert your system back to the default state.
 Any changes made outside of AIO are your own responsibility.
->  There is also a "Full Restore" tweak that can be accessed through the dropdown nest to the Start Compilation button or the side menu.
+>  There is also a "Full Restore" tweak that can be accessed through the dropdown next to the Start Compilation button or the side menu.
 You can use the to safely revert your system to "stock."
 > A third option is in the AIO Tweaks App.
 Choose the "System Restore" option and your system will be restored EXCEPT for the default Red color theme file, that you mush revert with AIO by selecting the "Custom Infotainment Colors" Tweak and Red (Default) Option.

 * * *